arrow_upward

 cancel WhatsApp link bookmark Save

-The US is “confident” the Israel-Hamas ceasefire deal will start on Sunday despite “last-minute issues” raised by Israel’s prime minister.
+The US has said it is “confident” the Israel-Hamas ceasefire deal will start on Sunday despite “last-minute issues” raised by Israel’s prime minister.

 The ceasefire and hostage return deal was agreed on Wednesday, but has yet to be ratified by the Israeli parliament.